tonethar/IGME-330-Spring-2023/notes/exam-1-details.md

 ## II.
 What's the format?
 - Written exam (bring 2 pencils)
 - Question types: multiple choice, true/false, short answer and "write some code"
-- 1 hour is allotted for the eam
+- 1 hour is allotted for the exam

 <hr>